Luos-io/Documentation/src/pages/prototyping_boards/electronic-use.md

 Get <a href="https://github.com/Luos-io/Pyluos" target="_blank">pyluos on github</a>.

 ## Update Luos, Robus and board's firmware
-Follow [this page](/pages/low/dev-env.md)'s instruction to install Platform IO if it is not already the case.
+[Instal PlatformIO](https://docs.luos.io/pages/low/dev-env.html) if you don't have it yet and clone the [Examples](https://github.com/Luos-io/Examples) repository.

 To update Luos, <span class="cust_tooltip">Robus<span class="cust_tooltiptext">{{robus_def}}</span></span> or your modules' code, you must open the librairies tab ![]({{img_path}}/vscode-lib-button.png) on PlatformIO in Visual Studio Code: